indigotree/www-audiovisualprojects-co-uk/content/projects/grosvenor-estate-head-office.md

 title: Grosvenor Estate Head Office
 featured_image: /uploads/grosvenor-estate-london-122.jpg
 yoast_keyword: lighting solution
+seo_title: Grosvenor Estate Head Office
+seo_description: >-
+  AVP was asked to design a ​discreet​ lighting​ solution​ to upgrade the entrance to the head office and the lobby areas and crucially to improve poor light levels in the space.
+We proposed ​a bespoke and elegant lighting design​ based on plaster-in lighting which complemented​ the existing interior design.
 description: >-
   AVP was asked to design a ​discreet​ lighting​ solution​ to upgrade the entrance to the head office and the lobby areas and crucially to improve poor